 Otherwise, the Edit form page displays with the rules displaying under the associated fields.
-A numerical indicator is shown next to the field to indicate the number of rules below it.
+A numerical indicator is shown along the bottom of the field tile to indicate the number of rules below it.
 From here, rules can be deleted and edited.